What's a Livret A Savers Account in France?

 Due the inflationary pressures at the start of 2022, the rate was increased to 1% in February 2022, which then doubled to 2% in August, the highest rate in nearly 10 years.
 Today at 3%, the rate is the highest it's been for 15 years (source Service-Public).

-Is the Livret A a new Product?
+Is the Livret A a New Saving Product?

 Non, the Livret A was established in 1818 by King Louis XVIII to pay for debts incurred by Napoléon during his conquests.
 The funds were held and re-invested through the Caisse des Dépôts.